OndrejKucera/knowledge_scala/Syntax.md

 Scala Syntax
 ==============

+- The semicolons `;` are optional
 - When you call the method the parentheses and dots are optional
-- The semicolons are optional
 - Scala provides the notation `_`, the underscore, to represent parameters of a function value.
   - `val total = (0 /: arr) { _ + _ }`
 - Scala provides the convenience of initializing `var` to its default value using the underscore (default value).
 (Scala requires variables to be initialized before use)
 - The left of the arrow `<-` defines a val
 - If a method name ends with a colon `:`, then the target of the call is the instance that follows the operator.
-- **Boolean expressions** are same as a Java’s `&&` and `||`, do not always need their right operand to be evaluated.
-- **Implicit class** Instead of creating a regular class and a separate implicit conversion method you can use class as adapter or converter.
-  - `implicit class MyObjectHelper(val offset: Int) { ... }`
+- Operator overloading, Scala has no operators, so an operator overloading means overloading a method etc. +, ...
+- **Type** aliasing `type MyAlias = OldClass`

+### String
+- is simply `java.lang.String`
+- The String is automatically converted to `scala.runtime.RichString`.
+This brings a few useful methods like `capitalize`, `lines`, and `reverse`.
+- Three double quotes (`"""…"""`) for creation of String on more lines
+- String literals with expresion `val message = s "A discount of $discount% has been applied"`

 ### Loops
 - **for expression**: